 Business Confidence in the United Kingdom averaged -3.73 points from 1958 until 2020, reaching an all time high of 55 points in the third quarter of 1959 and a record low of -75 points in the first quarter of 1974.
 This page provides - United Kingdom Business Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: Confederation of British Industry

-Business Confidence in the United Kingdom is expected to be -20.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Business Confidence in the United Kingdom to stand at -8.00 in 12 months time.
-In the long-term, the United Kingdom Business Confidence is projected to trend around -2.00 Index Points in 2020, according to our econometric models.
+Business Confidence in the United Kingdom is expected to be 23.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Business Confidence in the United Kingdom to stand at -14.00 in 12 months time.
+In the long-term, the United Kingdom Business Confidence is projected to trend around -2.00 points in 2021, according to our econometric models.